eltoncostadev/GanhoDeCapital/README.md

-# Calculadora de Ganho de Capital
+# Capital Gains Calculator

-Uma aplicação de linha de comando (CLI) que inicialmente calcula o imposto a ser pago sobre lucros ou prejuízos de operações no mercado financeiro de ações, implementada em C# com .NET 8.
+A command-line interface (CLI) application that initially calculates taxes to be paid on profits or losses from stock market trading operations, implemented in C# with .NET 8.

-## Decisões Técnicas e Arquiteturais
+## Technical and Architectural Decisions

-### Visão Geral da Arquitetura
+### Architecture Overview

-A solução foi estruturada seguindo princípios de Clean Architecture e design orientado a domínio (DDD), com uma clara separação de responsabilidades através de camadas bem definidas:
+The solution was structured following Clean Architecture principles and domain-driven design (DDD), with a clear separation of responsibilities through well-defined layers:

-1. **Domain Layer**: Contém as entidades de domínio, interfaces e regras de negócio
+1. **Domain Layer**: Contains domain entities, interfaces, and business rules
-2. **Application Layer**: Orquestra o fluxo da aplicação e a execução das regras de negócio
+2. **Application Layer**: Orchestrates application flow and business rule execution
-3. **Infrastructure Layer**: Implementa a entrada/saída e a interação com o usuário
+3. **Infrastructure Layer**: Implements input/output and user interaction

-### Principais Componentes
+### Main Components

 #### Domain Layer
 - **Entities**: `Operation`, `TaxResult`